jgeumlek/WiimoteGlue/README.md

 You need write access to uinput to create the virtual gamepads.

 You need read access to the various event devices created by the kernel driver.
-Either run WiimoteGlue as root (not recommended) or set up some udev rules to automatically change the permissions. i'd recommed creating some sort of "input" group, changing the group ownership of the devices to be that group, and add your user account to that group (Reminder: you need to open a new shell to update your group permissions after adding yourself to the group!)
+Either run WiimoteGlue as root (not recommended) or set up some udev rules to automatically change the permissions.
+I'd recommed creating some sort of "input" group, changing the group ownership of the devices to be that group, and add your user account to that group (Reminder: you need to open a new shell to update your group permissions after adding yourself to the group!)

     KERNEL=="event*", DRIVERS=="wiimote", GROUP="input", MODE="0660"

 seems to be a working udev rule for me.

-When rumble support is added, you'll need write access as well. (though only to the core wimote and Wii U pro devices; nunchuks and classic controllers don't have rumble)
+When rumble support is added, you'll need write access as well. (though only to the core wiimote and Wii U pro devices; nunchuks and classic controllers don't have rumble)

 When LED changing is added, you'll also need write access to the LED brightness files.
 These LED devices are handled with by the kernel LED subsystem instead of the input subsystem.

     SUBSYSTEM=="leds", ACTION=="add", DRIVERS=="wiimote", RUN+="/bin/sh -c 'chgrp input /sys%p/brightness'", RUN+="/bin/sh -c 'chmod g+w /sys%p/brightness'"

-seems to be a working for me, but there is probably a better way to write this rule.
+seems to be a working for me, but there is probably a better way to write this udev rule.

 ###North, south, east, west?
 What are those?
 My "A" button isn't acting like a "A" button.